-Every third normal attack deals significantly increased damage.
+Every third basic attack deals significantly increased damage.

-Simple ability that reinforces the ADC/Marksman identity by making players more cognizant of their normal attacks, ensuring that it's a core part of the combat pattern.
+A simple ability that reinforces the ranger's ADC/Marksman identity by making players more cognizant of their basic attacks.

 Systems are reoccurring mechanics that the draftable abilities use and can be upgraded and modified — forming something similar to RPG skill-trees or deck-building cardgames where further investment into a certain branch/mechanic exponentially increased power, and defines gameplay.

-Healing over time buff applicable to yourself and allies.
-Spreading the heal over time weakens it's impact, but allows me to use the buffed ally as a catalyst for other spells, something especially relevant here since it's the healer/support path.
+Healing-over-time buff applicable to yourself and allies.
+Spreading the heal over time weakens it's impact, but allows me to use the buffed ally as a catalyst for other spells, something especially relevant here since it's the healer/support branch.